rorynolan/exampletestr/README.md

 })
 ```

-which is what we would want.
+and so on, which is what we would want.
 Now we have something we can fill in ourselves to create a real unit test.

 We can make the unit tests file ( because it needs to be filled in) via `make_tests_shell_file`.
 Running